 Until April, 2015 we leased office space in Kfar Sava of approximately 1,050 square meters in size, for which we paid a monthly rent of approximately \$16,000.
-Following the termination of such lease agreement in accordance with its terms, we decided to move to our new offices in Kfar Sava, which we are leasing for a period of five years, ending February 28, 2020, with an option to renew the term for an additional five year period.
-This facility is approximately 1,500 square meters in size and the monthly payments (which include various management services) are approximately \$34,000.
+Following the termination of such lease agreement in accordance with its terms, we decided to move to our new offices in Kfar Sava, which we are leasing for a period of five years, ending February 28, 2020, with an option to renew the term for an additional five-year period.
+This facility is approximately 1,500 square meters in size and the monthly payments (which include various management services) are approximately \$35,000.

 We have conducted our manufacturing in Yokne'am, Israel since 2000.
-In January 2014, following the termination our lease (in effect since January 2009) due to our decision not to exercise our option to renew it, we moved to a new facility in Yokne'am, which we are leasing pursuant to a sub-lease for a period of three years, ending December 31, 2016, with an option to renew the term for an additional period of three years under the same terms, which we exercised on October 11, 2016.
-This facility is approximately 2,400 square meters in size plus additional warehouse areas of approximately 250 meters in size and the monthly payments (which include rental payments, as well as fees for various management and upkeep services) are approximately \$48,000.
+In January 2014, following the termination our lease (in effect since January 2009) due to our decision not to exercise our option to renew it, we moved to a new facility in Yokne'am, which we are leasing pursuant to a sub-lease for a period of three years, ending December 31, 2016, with an option to renew the term for an additional period of three years under the same terms, which we exercised on October 11, 2016 for a period of 36 additional months commencing January 1, 2017 under the same terms of the lease previously in effect.
+This facility is approximately 2,400 square meters in size plus additional warehouse areas of approximately 250 meters in size and the monthly payments (which include rental payments, as well as fees for various management and upkeep services) are approximately \$45,000.

-In August 2016 we entered into a Lease Agreement with Naji Ezekiel & Sons - Management and Maintenance Ltd., for the lease of 450 square meters of storage space in Yokne'am Illit and the monthly payments are approximately \$6,000 (the "Yokne'am Lease Agreement").
-The Yokne'am Lease Agreement is in effect for a period of 24 months, with an option put in place to extend the term by 12 months, twice at an increase of 5% in rental fees per renewal period (the "Lease Option").
-For additional information regarding the Yokne'am Lease Agreement, see "Item 4 - Information on the Company - Property, Plant and Equipment" And "Item 19 - Exhibits"
+In August 2016 we entered into a Lease Agreement with Naji Ezekiel & Sons - Management and Maintenance Ltd., for the lease of 450 square meters of storage space in Yokne'am Illit and the monthly payments are approximately \$6,000.
+This agreement is in effect for a period of 24 months, with an option put in place to extend the term by 12 months, twice at an increase of 5% in rental fees per renewal period.

 We also lease office space in Charlottesville, Virginia, in the United States.
 The lease is for a period of 26 months ending December 31, 2017.
+On June 7, 2017 we extended the lease for an additional one-year period starting January 1, 2018 under the same terms.
 This facility is approximately 929 square meters in size and the monthly payments are approximately \$11,000.

-Between February 2004 and December 2016, we sub-leased office space in Paramus, New Jersey, from our affiliate, Radcom Equipment, Inc. As of January 2017, we lease office space of approximately 2,500 square feet in the same building in which we previously sub-leased our office space, for the same purpose, from our affiliates, Zohar Zisapel Properties, Inc. and Yehuda Zisapel Properties, Inc. Our current lease is for a term of five years and two months, until March 2022, and we have an option to renew it for an additional five year term.
+Between February 2004 and December 2016, we sub-leased office space in Paramus, New Jersey, from our affiliate, Radcom Equipment, Inc. This sub-lease was extended for a short period until April 2017 for a total of \$11,000.
+As of April 2017, we lease office space of approximately 2,500 square feet in the same building in which we previously sub-leased our office space, for the same purpose, from our affiliates, Zohar Zisapel Properties, Inc. and Yehuda Zisapel Properties, Inc. Our current lease is until March 2022, and we have an option to renew it for an additional five-year term.
 Currently, the monthly rent payments for this space are approximately \$3,800.
-See "Item 7 - Major Shareholders and Related Party Transactions".
+See "Item 7 - Major Shareholders and Related Party Transactions."

-In addition, we lease office space in Søborg, Denmark, of approximately 388 square meters.
+In addition, we lease office space, which we increased in 2017 from approximately 388 square meters to approximately 1,000 square meters, in Søborg, Denmark.
 The term of the lease agreement expires on September 30, 2020.
 The lease can be terminated by a six-month advanced notice to the landlord.
-The monthly rent payment for this space is approximately \$9,000.
+The monthly rent payment for this space increased in 2017 as a result of our bigger leased space from approximately \$9,000 to approximately \$13,000.